ps73/cookie-consent/README.md

 #### Typescript usage

-If you want to use you have to extend Window interface with the following:
+If you want to use window methods you have to extend Window interface with the following:

 ```ts
 import type { GlobalCookieConsent } from 'simpler-cookie-consent';